 Secretary of the Board and Founding Board Member

 Anne Davis Burns

-Anne Davis Burns is an 11-year breast cancer survivor and a founding Board member.
+Anne Davis Burns is a survivor who has been cancer-free since 2008.
 Since her diagnosis and treatment, she has raised tens of thousands of dollars for a cure through the extraordinary generosity of friends and family.
 She participated in the Komen Race for The Cure several times with her “Annie’s Army!” created by dear friends.
 A career communications professional in the public and private sectors in Washington, Anne is now the owner of her own business, Anne Davis Burns Communications.
 She has volunteered and fundraised for numerous causes and organizations focused on breast cancer prevention and care for underserved women in the District of Columbia, on services for disadvantaged children, troubled teens, the homeless, the elderly, and hospice care for terminally ill children.
 She and her husband, Jack, have two grown children, Sam and Cassady.